cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ## Hierarchical Clustering

 Agglomerative hierarchical clustering iteratively groups data, using a bottom-up approach that initially treats all data points as individual clusters.
+An explanation of the hierarchical methods described below can be found [here](http://infolab.stanford.edu/~ullman/mmds/ch7a.pdf) on page 225.

 There are five possible linkages in hierarchical clustering: single, complete, average, centroid and ward.
 Euclidean or Manhattan distances can be used with each linkage except for ward (which only works with Euclidean squared distances) and centroid (which only works with Euclidean distances).